ericoporto/ags-manual-wiki/EnginePluginRun-timeAPI.md

 ##### IAGSEngine event AGSE_KEYPRESS

-triggered when the user presses a key on the keyboard
+triggered when the user presses a key on the keyboard.

 **data value:** ASCII value of keystroke, as text script on_key_press (but lower case a-z are passed as 97..122)

 ##### IAGSEngine event AGSE_MOUSECLICK

-triggered when the user clicks a mouse button
+triggered when the user clicks a mouse button.

 **data value:** mouse button pressed (1=left, 2=right, 3=middle)

 ##### IAGSEngine event AGSE_POSTSCREENDRAW

-triggered after the virtual screen has been drawn each frame, but before the mouse cursor is painted and it gets copied to the screen
+triggered every frame after the entire game has been drawn each frame, but before the mouse cursor is painted on top.

 **data value:** _\*\* See Note 1 below_